 The rules of evidence, as statutory and constitutional law prescribes them, are examined in this course.
-The long-standing history of proper evidentiary procedure is explored in depth and is made relevant through examination of related Supreme Court Cases.
-Offered: Intermittently at select locations.
+The long-standing history of proper evidentiary procedure is explored in depth and is made relevant through examination of related Supreme Court cases.

 ICJ 51200 - Courtroom Testimony and Presentation (3)